Medicare in Massachusetts

 - Did you work for a railroad company?
 You may need to enroll in Medicare through the Railroad Retirement Board (RRB).
 Call the RRB at 1-877-772-5772 for more information.

-When to enroll in Medicare in Massachusetts
+When to Enroll in Medicare in Massachusetts

-Unless you qualify before 65, your first chance to enroll in Medicare in Massachusetts is known as your Initial Enrollment Period.
+Unless you qualify before 65, your first chance to enroll in Medicare is known as your Initial Enrollment Period.
 This includes your birth month, plus three months before and after.
 If you miss this window, you may have to pay enrollment penalties when you do sign up.

 Here are the Medicare enrollment periods you’ll want to circle on your calendar: